-Waterproof Cruises & Expeditions is a voting Member of IAATO (International Association of Antarctic Touroperators), a member organization founded in 1991 to advocate, promote and practice safe and environmentally responsible private-sector travel to Antarctica.
+Waterproof Cruises & Expeditions is a Member of IAATO (International Association of Antarctic Touroperators), a member organization founded in 1991 to advocate, promote and practice safe and environmentally responsible private-sector travel to Antarctica.

 IAATO members work together to develop, adopt and implement operational standards that mitigate potential environmental impacts.
 Numerous guidelines have been adopted over the last 25 years that have proven to be successful in avoiding such impacts.
 Waterproof Expeditions works with IAATO operators and takes great pride of educating passengers on wilderness etiquette and visitor guidelines.

 As a member of IAATO, Waterproof Cruises & Expeditions supports the mission and vision of the association.

 IAATO's vision: Through self-regulation, Antarctic tourism is a sustainable, safe activity that causes no more than a minor or transitory impact on the environment and creates a corps of ambassadors for the continued protection of Antarctica.